mxm/flakka/akka-docs/rst/scala/persistence.rst

 The TCK is usable from Java as well as Scala projects, for Scala you need to include the akka-persistence-tck-experimental dependency::

-  "com.typesafe.akka" %% "akka-persistence-tck-experimental" % "@version@" % "test"
+  "com.data-artisans" %% "akka-persistence-tck-experimental" % "@version@" % "test"

 To include the Journal TCK tests in your test suite simply extend the provided ``JournalSpec``: